planetarium/bencodex.js/README.md

     tests besides spec test suite, and we've done the best to reach near-100% test coverage.

+ -  *Comprehensive docs*:  Every non-trivial library needs the three types of
+    docs: tutorials for getting stated, in-depth manuals for common scenarios, and complete API references with concise examples.
+It has all of them!

  -  *Reducing unnecessary memcpy*:  Instead of creating chunks of `Uint8Array`s and then allocating a large buffer to concatenate the whole data once again, it allocates only the necessary buffer only once.
 It is not just